sneakpeak-git/sneakpeak-app/README.md

-# SneakPeak Expo App
+# SneakPeak React App

-The Web/Mobile user frontend app.
+The Web user frontend app.

-Expo is a JavaScript framework that allows developers to create apps that run on mobile devices and the Web with a single codebase.
+React is a JavaScript library for building user interfaces.

 You can set up this app by following these steps:

+OLD INSTRUCTIONS!!!
+CHANGE ASAP

 ## 1. Prerequisites